themejuice/tj/README.md

 _Note: Before running this, you might want to either choose a new `vm-path`, or destroy any existing VMs inside of your `~/tj-vagrant` directory.
 If `tj` detects that a VM already installed, it will skip installing the new box._

 ### So, does that mean I can use any Vagrant box?
-Yes and no; in order for `tj` to properly create a project, the Vagrant box needs to follow the same directory structure as VVV, and include a `Customfile`.
+Yes and no; in order for `tj` to properly create a project, the Vagrant box needs to follow the same directory structure as [Graft](https://github.com/ezekg/theme-juice-vm), and include logic for a `Customfile`.
 Here is the required structure that `tj` needs in order to be able to create new projects:

 ```
 ├── config/